 Cumbria’s Living Heritage have a number of attractions and things to do that are ideal for a day out in the Keswick area, including historic houses, museums and gardens.
 Many of the attractions Keswick are family and dog friendly.
 See below for inspiration:

-Just a few minutes walk from the town centre in a lovely location beside the river Greta with glorious open views towards Skiddaw and Latrigg, this award-winning museum offers a fascinating insight into Cumbria’s heritage.
+Just a few minutes walk from the town centre in a lovely location beside Fitz Park with glorious open views towards Skiddaw and Latrigg, this award-winning museum offers a fascinating insight into Cumbria’s heritage.

 Mirehouse and Gardens

 Mirehouse is a “Manor from Heaven” according to Melvyn Bragg.
 Open April to October.